Skip to main content

 Enabling/Disabling a Trigger

-• On the Triggers page, select the trigger to Audit
+• On the Triggers page, select the trigger you want to enable or disable.

 note